 Articles from members are welcome.
 We would like to hear your stories about your research - how to get around brick walls, skeletons you have found, or research shortcuts you have stumbled on.
-Or, you may just want to tell your ancestors' stories.
-See here for instructions on submitting an article.
+Or, you may just want to tell your ancestors' stores.
+See here for instruction on submitting an article.

 GSQ will publish one article from each of the past four issues.

-Members wishing to advertise their research interests in this journal may do so free of charge for 15 entries per year.
+Members wishing to advertise their research interest in this journal may do so free of charge for 15 entries per year.
 Up to 10 additional entries may be submitted by members at a cost of $5.00.
-Non-members may also submit their research interests, at a fee of $20 for up to 15 names.
+Non-members may also submit their research interest, at a fee of $20 for up to 15 names.

 Submitting an article

 Member and non-members are encouraged to submit articles for publication in Generation.
 Over the years we have maintained a high standard of interesting and varied articles.